tomer-erez/install-linux-os-banana-pi-m4/README.md

 extract the file into a folder on your computer.

-1.5 open win32diskmanager.
+1.4 open win32diskmanager.

 click the blue folder icon and choose the image file you just downloaded from wherever you saved it.

 click write and wait a few minutes for it to finish.

-1.6 open balenaetcher.
+1.5 open balenaetcher.
 ![alt text](https://github.com/tomer-erez/install-linux-os-banana-pi-m4/blob/main/banana%20instructions/balena1_page-0001.jpg)
 click flash from file and choose the same image file again.
 ![alt text](https://github.com/tomer-erez/install-linux-os-banana-pi-m4/blob/main/banana%20instructions/balena2_page-0001.jpg)